RHS Growing Guides

 Supporting plants

-To ensure successful pollination in a greenhouse, open the door and vents on warm days when plants are in flower, to help pollinators reach them.
-Misting the flowers also aids self-pollination, or you can hand pollinate with an artist’s paintbrush.
+To ensure successful pollination in a greenhouse or coldframe, open the door and vents on warm days when plants are in flower, to allow access for pollinating insects.
+Misting the flowers also aids pollination, or you can hand pollinate flowers with a small paintbrush.

 With larger-fruited varieties, once five or six fruits have started to form, remove any further flowers.
-Cultivars with small or round fruits can be allowed to produce many more.
+Varieties with small fruits can be allowed to produce many more.

 6